stevebaeyen/stevebaeyen.github.io/_pages/privacy.md

 - Withdraw your consent at any time
 - Object to or restrict processing

-To exercise these rights, please contact us at [your email address].
+To exercise these rights, please contact me at steve.baeyen@ilvo.vlaanderen.be.

 ## Data Retention